taxjarsam/taxjar-developers/source/integrations/faq.md

 Yes, we do enforce rate limits for SmartCalcs API requests:

-- 500 requests per minute on [standard plans](https://www.taxjar.com/pricing/)
+- 500 requests per minute on [TaxJar Basic](https://www.taxjar.com/pricing/)
-- 5,000 requests per minute on [enterprise plans](https://www.taxjar.com/pricing/)
+- 10,000 requests per minute on [TaxJar Plus](https://www.taxjar.com/plus/)

 If you have any concerns about rate limiting, please [contact us](https://www.taxjar.com/contact/).